 Portia Maluleke is the Group Executive of IT Governance & Risk at Telkom.
 Maluleke served in numerous IT executive roles in the financial services, aviation and technology sectors.
 She serves on various boards and committees, as well as, mentoring professionals and small businesses.
 Her portfolio covers process optimisation, data governance, information security governance, compliance, risk and audit management.

 Pushkar is a senior leader with global experience across strategy and technology.
 As the Chief Digital and Strategy Officer, Openserve, Pushkar holds a diverse portfolio, which includes business and technology (IT and Network) strategy; and oversees the execution of strategic initiatives across the organisation.

 Martin Smuts is an Engineer within the Openserve Engineering Centre of Excellence.
 He has been involved with SATNAC for more than five years and is currently the Technical Programme Committee Chairperson.
 He holds an PhD in Computer Science from the Nelson Mandela University.

 Ronald Moorcroft holds a Master in Optomechatronics from the Centro de Investigaciones en Optica, A.G.
 (Mex) and is pursuing a PhD at the University of Johannesburg in Photonics.
 He is the Technical Programme Committee Vice Chairperson for SATNAC and Optical Transmission Engineer within the Openserve Engineering Centre of Excellence.

-Tapiwa Chindeka is an Engineer within the Openserve Engineering Centre of Excellence.
+Tapiwa Chindeka is an Engineer within the Openserve Engineering Centre of Excellence and performs the role of IT Solution Architect for Openserve.
 She holds an MSc in Computer Science from Rhodes University and previously presented a full paper at SATNAC (2019).
 Tapiwa is the Social Media Coordinator for SATNAC.